Lymphomatoid Papulosis

 Patient Education

-Instruct patients to contact their physician if any of the following symptoms or signs develop that may herald the onset of infection or associated malignancy:
+Patients should know to contact their physician if any of the following symptoms or signs develop that may herald the onset of infection or associated malignancy:

 History